 Tom Parr, who died aged 81, was one of England’s leading postwar decorators (a term he proudly preferred to ‘interior designer’), working first with David Hicks and then for 35 years at Colefax and Fowler, of which he became chairman.
 Parr decorated for a legion of worldwide clients, from Dame Vivien Duffield to members of the Ford dynasty and Château Latour.
 Many of his clients became lifelong friends, among them the Duke and Duchess of Beaufort at Badminton, where Parr was to achieve some of his finest work.
 Claus Scheinert passed away in 2015, 4 years after his partner Tom Parr.

 Then we travel to Coursegoules to visit Le Vallon du Brec, situated at an altitude of 1000 metres, in the backcountry of Nice.
-Designed by its owners, photographer and painter Yan and Jean Grisot, this 20,000-square-metre garden is divided in two parts.
+Originally designed by photographer and painter Yan and Jean Grisot, this 20,000-square-metre garden is divided in two parts.
 One, planted with botanical varieties from China, Japan, North America, contrasting with old roses and irises, is dotted with wooden sculptures.
 The second half is wild prairies on old farming terraces dating back to the 11th century.
 This large garden has been awarded the status of ‘Jardin Remarquable’ by the French Ministry of Culture and Environment.
 We return to Menton for a late afternoon at leisure.
 (Overnight Menton) B

 Day 4: Wednesday 8 May, Menton